mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduce/index.md

 - `callbackFn`
   - : A “reducer” function that takes four arguments:
-    - `previousValue`: the value resulting from the previous call to `callbackfn`.
+    - `previousValue`: the value resulting from the previous call to `callbackFn`.
       On first call, `initialValue` if specified, otherwise the value of `array[0]`.
     - `currentValue`: the value of the current element.
       On first call, the value of `array[0]` if an `initialValue` was specified, otherwise the value of `array[1]`.